thayakawa-gh/SlackLogViewer/README.md

 <img src="https://user-images.githubusercontent.com/53743073/95690436-c19bd900-0c52-11eb-9889-1ca5076189ee.png" width="640px">

 ### Usage
-This is currently only available for Windows 64bit.
+This is currently only available for Windows 64bit and requires Visual C++ Redistributable for Visual Studio 2019.

-1. Export a zip file from your Slack workspace and unzip it.
+1. Export a zip file from your Slack workspace.
 1. Download prebuilt binary from [Releases](https://github.com/thayakawa-gh/SlackLogViewer/releases) and unzip into any folder.
 No installation is required.
 1. Execute the SlackLogViewer.exe.
-1. Click "Open" from the menu button in the top left corner of the window, and select the folder of exported json files.
+1. Click "Open" from the menu button in the top left corner of the window, and select the zip file or the folder of exported json files.

 ### Acknowledgements
 This application depends on Qt 5.14.2 for GUI and emojicpp developed by Shalitha Suranga to convert icons into unicode.